 This inaugural regional food count illustrates the difficulties of attempting to gather comprehensive purchasing data from a representative sample through a "bottom up" approach.
-Despite robust outreach and follow-up efforts from state research associates, survey response rates were low, non-representative for the largest food-sourcing sectors, and respondents often provided questionable data or cursory estimates.
-This process highlights the inherent difficulty of engaging with private business entities and generating the trust necessary for them to share their proprietary sales and purchasing data.
+Despite robust outreach and follow-up efforts from state research associates, survey response rates were low and non-representative for the largest food-sourcing market channels, and respondents often provided questionable data or cursory estimates.
+This process highlights the inherent difficulty of getting the attention of private business entities and generating the trust necessary for them to share their proprietary sales and purchasing data.

-Connecting to Smaller Stores: Despite these limitations, the reliable USDA food spending data used to estimate state-level food expenditures by outlet type clearly shows the outsized impact that grocery stores and restaurants will have on conducting accurate counts in the subsequent years of this initiative.
-For example, Massachusetts has nearly 1,500 grocery and superstores, where a majority of residents source the vast majority of their food for home consumption.
-Nearly 65% of those stores are part of a grocery chain comprised of less than 10 stores or are unaffiliated stand-alone entities (Figure 8).
-It may be more possible to 1) collect data from smaller stores, and 2) connect these independent stores to local and regional farmers, fishers, aquaculturists, food and beverage manufacturers, and partner organizations.
+Connecting to Smaller Stores: Despite these limitations, the reliable USDA food spending data used to estimate state-level food spending by outlet type clearly shows the outsized impact that grocery stores and restaurants will have on conducting accurate counts in the subsequent years of this initiative.
+For example, New England has more than 3,100 grocery and superstores, where a majority of residents source the vast majority of their food for home consumption.1 However, more than 60% of those stores are part of a grocery chain comprised of less than 10 stores or are unaffiliated stand-alone entities (Figure 8).
+It may be more possible to 1) collect data from smaller stores, and 2) connect these independent stores to regional farmers, fishers, aquaculturists, and food and beverage manufacturers.
 Compiling accurate lists of these entities and conducting targeted outreach to their appropriate contacts to educate them about the local food count and to encourage increased sourcing and tracking of regionally-produced foods will be critical to achieving New England's shared goal of achieving 30% regional food sourcing by 2030.

-Figure 8: Number of Major Grocery Store Chains and Small Stores in Massachusetts
+Figure 8: Number of Major Grocery Store Chains and Small Stores by State